ruuvi/ruuvi.firmware.c/README.md

 [![Build Status](http://jenkins.ruuvi.com/buildStatus/icon?job=ruuvi.firmware.c)](http://jenkins.ruuvi.com/job/ruuvi.firmware.c)

 Ruuvi Firmware version 3.
 Built on top of Nordic SDK 15, uses both Ruuvi and external repositories as submodules.
 Under development, please follow [Ruuvi Blog](https://blog.ruuvi.com) for details.
+The project is in alpha stage, build maybe broken in obvious ways and not build at all or in non-obvious ways and fail on some Ruuvi boards.

 # Setting up
-## SDK 15.2
+## SDK 15.3
-Download [Nordic SDK15.2](https://developer.nordicsemi.com/nRF5_SDK/nRF5_SDK_v15.x.x/) and install it one level above the project root.
+Download [Nordic SDK15.3](https://developer.nordicsemi.com/nRF5_SDK/nRF5_SDK_v15.x.x/) and install it one level above the project root.

 ## Submodules
 Run `git submodule update --init --recursive`.
 This will search for and install the other git repositories referenced by this project.
+If any of the submodules has a changed remote, you'll need to run `git submodule sync --recursive` and again `git submodule update --init --recursive` to update the modules from new remotes.

 ## Toolchain
 ARMGCC is used for [Jenkins builds](http://jenkins.ruuvi.com/job/ruuvi.firmware.c/), it's recommended to use SES for developing.
+You can make the project and all variants by runnning "make" at top level of this repository.

 Segger Embedded Studio can be set up by installing [nRF Connect for Desktop](https://www.nordicsemi.com/?sc_itemid=%7BB935528E-8BFA-42D9-8BB5-83E2A5E1FF5C%7D) and following Getting Started plugin instructions.

+Start SES and open `ruuvi.firmware.c.emProject` at root level, each of the target boards is in their own project.

 # Usage
 Compile and flash the project to your board using SES.
 Instructions on how to use a bootloader will be added later on.